openneuropet/outreach/PETBIDS-Onboarding2025/README.md

 *Note: This day will also be attended by members of the KI CIR Core Facilities*

-#### Friday 29 August: PET-BIDS apps and PET-specific considerations
+#### Friday 29 August: PET-BIDS apps and PET-specific considerations (Wretlindsalen, Tomtebodavägen 18a, 171 65 Solna)

 | Time   | Presenters         | Topic                                                           |
 |--------|--------------------|-----------------------------------------------------------------|